Sri Mariamman Temple, Singapore: History

 The oldest parts of the existing brick structure date to 1843, and additions and alterations were subsequently made at various points in the history of the temple.
 It is believed that most of this work, especially the elaborate plaster sculptures and ornamentation, were produced by skilled craftsmen from the Nagapattinam and Cuddalore districts of Tamil Nadu in South India.
 A major part of the present structure is believed to have been built in 1862–1863.
 The walkway connecting the main entrance to the principal shrine was originally covered in attap, but this was destroyed in a fire in 1910.
 The architectural firm of Swan and Maclaren then designed a more permanent walkway in 1915.

 The original three-tiered gopuram (entrance tower) was constructed in 1903.
 It was slimmer and less richly embellished than the current tower.
 The sides of the tower also appeared to be more stepped than sloping.
 Nonetheless, it had an iconic presence in Chinatown, and was a widely recognised landmark.
 The present six-tiered gopuram was built in 1925.
 It was repaired and restored with an elaborate proliferation of sculptures in the 1960s.

 In the 1940s there was a well in the temple compound that has since been filled.

 Sri Mariamman Temple was gazetted a National Monument on 6 July 1973 by the Preservation of Monuments Board.

 An elevated viewing gallery was added to the temple which is especially popular with spectators during the annual timiti (firewalking) festival.
 Another major addition is a three-storey annexe building sited to the rear of the temple.
 This annexe has a separate entrance on to Pagoda Street, with an elaborate facade featuring traditional sculptural plasterwork.
 The spacious building has a fully equipped auditorium and facilities for weddings, multimedia presentations, corporate meetings, seminars and cultural events.
+The temple still stands today on the same place and location as was first built.